 Best Interest of the Child

-Accordingly, if your reason for wanting “sole custody” is because you “feel” (fill in the blank here with whatever basis or reasoning you have) and you cannot objectively show the court that your feelings are justified based on the conduct of the other parent, you will loose that request.
-In other words, the Judge will have no issues looking you straight in the eye and saying your reasoning is not good for the kids.
+Often times a client approaches and says he or she wants sole custody because it would be best for the child.
+But the reasoning given is because that parent wants “sole custody” because he or she “feels” (fill in the blank here with whatever basis or reasoning is given).
+“Feelings” are not evidence.
+The parent asking to restrict the other parent’s parenting time or authority must objectively show the court that his or her feelings are justified based on the conduct of the other parent.
+In other words, the Judge will have no problem looking a mother straight in the eye and saying “your reasoning is not good for the kids.”

 The history of the care of the child.